 - Have a clear use case for your new field.
 How do you plan to track and use this data?
 Is it something that needs to be used in queries and segmentation?
 Or is the data in this field more informational, to be reviewed when looking at a single Contact record?
 Having a clear plan will make it easier to create your new field and select the right Data Type (more on that below) to meet your needs.

 If there are any custom fields already created for your organization, they will be listed on the screen.
-To create a new one, look for the Actions button in the upper right, click, and then select "Create a Custom Field" from the menu.
+To create a new one, make sure you've selected the Custom Fields tab.

 This will bring up a form where you will enter the settings for your new custom field.

 Object: In other words, where should this field live in Virtuous?
 If this a field for Gifts records, or for Contacts?
 This will always default to Contact -- just click to select a different value.
 These Objects currently support custom fields:

 - Volunteer Opportunity

 Name: The name for the new field.
 Each field must have a unique name in the system.
 Custom field names are limited to a maximum of 100 characters.

 Display: This is the text that will display on forms.
 If you leave this blank, this will default to the Name.
 So, you might consider having a short Name and then having a question as the Display.

 Group: If you want this Custom Field to be part of a group, select that Custom Field Group.
 (There will be more information on creating Custom Field Groups later in this article).

 Data Type: This field is critical; it determines the type of field to be created, or more specifically, the type of data that can be stored in the new field.
 For capturing a wide variety of unstructured data, a text or paragraph field may be best; in other cases, a simple True/False flag may be ideal and allow for easy querying and segmentation.
 To help determine the correct Data Type, consider the use cases for this new field.